Cost-Reimbursement Contract Sample

 A cost-plus-award-fee contract (CPAF) is very similar to a CPIF contract.
 The contractor is offered an award based on the quality of their work.
 Certain aspects of the performance may determine the amount and/or receiving of this fee, which should be spelled out in the contract.

 If you need help with understanding cost-reimbursement contracts, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.